axibase/atsd/sql/query-statistics.md

 # Query Statistics

-The **Query Statisitcs** page is located at **SQL > Query Statistics**.
+The **Query Statistics** page is located at **SQL > Query Statistics**.

 ![](./images/query-statistics-page.png)

 This page tracks the most recent 1,000 queries submitted to the database.
-The list of queries is reset and refresehed each time the database stops.
+The list of queries is reset and refreshed each time the database stops.

 ![](./images/query-statistics.png)